nborwankar/sproingg/README.md

 It's a database with each document a Sproingg message.
 A message queue is probably optimally implemented using node.js + redis for reasons related to the number of writes, the frequency of deletes and the need for parallelism and async processing of each message as it comes in.
 It's possible also that the message queue could be an Erlang implementation.
+But for now it's just a couchdb database called Outbox.

 What does a Sproingg user database look like?
 -----------------------------------------------

 For now its exactly the user db in a Sproingg host.
 When a host is used for both Sproinggy and non-Sproinggy purposes the user db will need to be managed with a lot more care to avoid auth leakage.

+But for now we'll just use a host which is used only for Sproingg and all entries in the _user database are in the whitelist and vice versa.

 What does a Sproingg inbox look like?
 ------------------------------------